stuffedwombat/stuffedwombat.github.io/about_disco_elysium.md

 <h3>
 Connect or collapse!
 </h3>
-And so, when you read what people have to say about disco elysium, it is always pretty easy to guess what kind of cop they played, because they often look at the game only through the lens of communism or the feeling of shivers, completely ignoring all the other delicate perspectives,
+And so, when you read what people have to say about disco elysium it is always pretty easy to guess what kind of cop they played, because they often look at the game only through the lens of communism or the feeling of shivers, completely ignoring all the other delicate perspectives.

-Psyche, on the other hand is all about perspectives, its about understanding other people its about making connections,
+Psyche, on the other hand is all about perspectives.
+It'S about understanding other people, it's about making connections.

 Like, did you know that the movie harry rented all those years ago is a reference to georg büchners play “wojzeck?” or that rene arnaux is the name of an actual tip top race car driver?